April Lopez is a partner and founder of Lopez Law Group (LLG).

 SYNOPSIS:

-Local owner of ship sued nonresident broker for breach of charter vessel contract, violations of Deceptive Trade Practices Act, fraud, negliglent misrepresentation, tortious interference wth contract or prospective business relationship.
+Local owner of ship sued nonresident broker for breach of charter vessel contract, violations of Deceptive Trade Practices Act, fraud, negligent misrepresentation, tortious interference with contract or prospective business relationship.
 Broker made special appearance contesting jurisdiction.
 The 151st District Court, Harris County denied special appearance.
 Broker appealed.
 The Court of Appeals, Yates, J., held that: (1) broker had sufficient minimum contacts with state to warrant specific jurisdiction; (2) broker had systemic and continuous contacts with forum state to support general jurisdiction; and (3) exercise of jurisdiction over broker did not offend tradional notions of fair play and substantial justice.

 Bar Admissions: